 Experimental economics is the application of experimental methods to economic questions.
 Experiments are used in economics to test the descriptive accuracy of economic models, to study behavior in cases where theory provides ambiguous predictions (or no predictions), and also to test the effectiveness of economic policies.
 The course aims to introduce experimental economics and its various applications in economics.
 We will conduct some of the experiments in the classroom, providing the participants in the course with first-hand experience of the economic situations that are being thought through.
 The course consists of three parts: In the first part: "the methodology of experimental economics," we introduce experimental economics.
 We discuss the merits (and limits) of experiments, and the principles of conducting and analyzing an experiment.
-In the second part "Applications: Influential experiments in economics (e.g. on markets, bargaining, biases and heuristics under uncertainty, guessing games and predictions, experiments related to the environment and to climate change, etc.).
+In the second part "Applications: Influential experiments in economics", we survey some of the seminal research in experimental (and behavioral) economics (e.g. on markets, bargaining, biases and heuristics under uncertainty, guessing games and predictions, experiments related to the environment and to climate change, etc.).
 In the third (short) part, students will present their own pilot studies.